watem-sedem/watem-sedem/docs/output.rst

 Txt-file where the first rows give a summary of the results:

-* Total erosion (kg): the total amount of sediment eroded in the landscape.
+* Total erosion :math:`(kg)`: the total amount of sediment eroded in the landscape.
-* Total deposition (kg): the total amount of sediment deposited in the landscape (not entering sewers or rivers)
+* Total deposition :math:`(kg)`: the total amount of sediment deposited in the landscape (not entering sewers or rivers)
-* Sediment leaving the catchment, via the river (kg): the amount of sediment that enters all riverpixels
+* Sediment leaving the catchment, via the river :math:`(kg)`: the amount of sediment that enters all riverpixels
-* Sediment leaving the catchment, not via the river (kg): the amount of sediment that enters pixels outside the modeldomain
+* Sediment leaving the catchment, not via the river :math:`(kg)`: the amount of sediment that enters pixels outside the modeldomain

 if :ref:`Include buffers = 1 <includebuffers>` following row is added to the file:

-* Sediment trapped in buffers (kg): the amount of sediment that is trapped in all buffer basins.
+* Sediment trapped in buffers :math:`(kg)`: the amount of sediment that is trapped in all buffer basins.

 if :ref:`Include sewers = 1 <inlcudesewers>` following row is added to the file:

-* Sediment entering sewer system (kg): the amount of sediment that enters the sewer pixels
+* Sediment entering sewer system :math:`(kg)`: the amount of sediment that enters the sewer pixels

 After the above mentioned rows, a tab-seprated table where for every outlet the amount of incoming sediment is reported.